Wood County Museum

 MISSION: The Wood County Historical Society is a community organization that makes connections between our past, present and future by capturing stories and cultivating memories of Wood County, Ohio and the County Home.

-Featured exhibit for 2019: For Comfort & Convenience: Public Charity in Ohio by Way of the Poor Farm.
+On Exhibit Now: For Comfort & Convenience: Public Charity in Ohio by Way of the Poor Farm.

 This exhibit examines the architecture and design of institutional life in Ohio, up until the 1930s, as characterized by the Ohio State Board of Charities and the people who worked to uphold “comfort and convenience” for public charity.
 These early standards set in motion a variety of social welfare practices that are used today.